-I was born in Devon in 1970 and went on to study at Oxford Polytechnic between 1988-1991 where I was fortunate to be taught and mentored by Ivor Robinson MBE, Chairman of the Visual Studies Field honours degree.
-This degree combined the disciplines of painting, drawing, three-dimensional studies, printmaking, photography, graphics, typographics and bookworks, and was the first course of its kind in Britain.
+A visual artist born in Devon, UK in 1970, I studied at Oxford Polytechnic between 1988-1991 where I was taught and mentored by Ivor Robinson MBE, Chairman of the Visual Studies Field honours degree.
+This degree combined the disciplines of painting, drawing, 3D studies, printmaking, photography, graphics, typographics and bookworks, and was the first course of its kind in Britain.

 I am an active member of the School of Landscape Painting which combines the practical challenges of landscape painting with that of academic study.
-Within the school there is a culture of discussion and shared experience to encourage a deeper communication of the subject.
+Within the school there is a culture of discussion and shared experience.
 I am also part of The Dorset Salon, a selected fine art membership group that encourages critical debate.

 I live and work in Dorset, United Kingdom.